LogoLogo

 In this guide you will learn how to use the routing module of our Analytics Toolbox for BigQuery to generate routes and calculate isolines, with all needed data and computation happening natively in BigQuery.

-The routing module consists of two main functionalities:
+The consists of two main functionalities:

 • Computation of origin-destination matrices based on time or distance for one or several origins and destinations.